MasWag/FalCAuN/site/docs/tutorial/tutorial.md

 <!-- ![](bbc-workflow.png) -->

 ## Tutorial: Automatic Transmission benchmark
-Here, we demonstrate the usage of FalCauN with an example called automatic transmission benchmark [Hoxha+14] as a tutorial.
+Here, we demonstrate the usage of FalCAuN with an example called the automatic transmission benchmark [Hoxha+14] as a tutorial.
-We provide the same code in `example/kotlin/ATS1-step-5.ipynb`, which can be run using Jupyter with Kotlin kernel.
+We provide the same code in `example/kotlin/ATS1-step-5.ipynb`, which can be run using Jupyter with the Kotlin kernel.
 Details are in `example/kotlin/README.md`.
 This example uses a Simulink model of an automatic transmission system.
 It is located in `example/kotlin/Autotrans_shift.mdl`.
 ![](ats.png)

-First, include FalCAuN and write `initScript` Matlab executes.
+First, include FalCAuN and write the `initScript` that MATLAB executes.
 ```kotlin
 import net.maswag.falcaun.*